jtaylo29/INST126-Project-1/README.md

 6. If user chooses exponentiation, it will take two input numbers, exponentiate it, and give an output.
 It will exponentiate the numbers in the following order: first^second.

-7. If user inputs a non number, an error message is given.
+7. If user inputs an invalid option or non number, an error message is given.